marlonbarrios/semantic_tensegrities/README.md

   - **Desktop**: Click and drag to pan, scroll to zoom, hover to see relationships
   - **Mobile**: Drag to pan, pinch to zoom, tap words to see relationships
 - **Language Selection**: Use the dropdown menu on the landing page (top right) to select your language
+- **Voice Selection**: Use the voice dropdown menu (next to language menu, top right) to select your preferred TTS voice
+- **Sound Toggle**: Click the sound icon button (top right) to mute/unmute all sounds
 - **Home Button**: Click the home button (top right, when network is visible) to return to landing page and stop all generation/sound
 - **Dark/Light Mode**: Toggle between color schemes using the button in the top left